Magnolia (SMC brand): History

 The history of the Magnolia brand can be traced back to 1899 when an American by the name of William J. Schober arrived in the Philippines as a cook in the United States Army.
 After the Philippine–American War, Schober would remain in the Philippines and introduced the "magnolia pie", "magnolia ice cream" and "magnolia ice-drop".
 In 1925, Schober sold his "magnolia" business interests to SMC (then known as San Miguel Brewery).
 Schober would move on to establish Legaspi Garden Restaurant at Pier 7, Port Area, Manila (the location is now the headquarters of Philippine Coast Guard), behind the Manila Hotel.

 Under SMC, the dairy plant at 526 Calle Aviles in the San Miguel district of Manila stood on the same street as the site of the original San Miguel brewery (6 Calle Aviles).
-In 1926, the dairy plant was relocated to Calle Echague (now C. Palanca Sr., Street) in Quiapo, Manila.
+In 1926, the dairy plant was relocated to Calle Echague (now Carlos Palanca Sr. Street) in Quiapo, Manila.
 In 1970, production was transferred to a new modern facility in Aurora Boulevard, Quezon City, known as the Magnolia Dairy Products Plant.
-The facility, designed by National Artist Leandro Locsin also housed the main branch of its Magnolia ice cream parlor.
+The facility, designed by National Artist Leandro Locsin, also housed the main branch of its Magnolia ice cream parlor.

 In 1972, SMC entered the poultry business with its first breeder farm in Cavite.
-The following year, SMC established its first chicken processing plant in Muntinlupa to produce Magnolia Fresh Chicken.
+The following year, SMC established its first chicken processing plant in Muntinlupa, Rizal to produce Magnolia Fresh Chicken.
 The poultry business, along with its B-Meg feeds business were operated as the Feeds and Livestock Division of SMC until it was spun-off as a new subsidiary (San Miguel Foods, Inc.) in 1991.

 In 1981, SMC spun off its butter and margarine production to a new subsidiary named Philippine Dairy Products Corporation (now known as Magnolia, Inc.), a joint-venture with New Zealand Dairy Board, with its production facility based in the Aurora Boulevard plant.

-In 1996, SMC transferred its ice cream and milk businesses to a new company, Magnolia-Nestlé Corporation, a joint-venture with Nestlé.
+In 1994, SMC transferred its ice cream and milk businesses to a new company, Magnolia-Nestlé Corporation, a joint-venture with Nestlé.
 SMC retained ownership of the Magnolia brand since it was also being used by other SMC products.
 SMC also retained ownership of the Aurora Boulevard property.
 In 1998, SMC withdrew from the Magnolia-Nestlé venture and a non-compete clause barred it from the ice cream and milk businesses for five years.
 Upon the expiration of the non-compete clause in 2004, SMC revived its ice cream and milk businesses through its subsidiary, Magnolia, Inc.